Updated: 2nd December 2021

 If you fail to meet your liabilities, creditors have a wide range of actions open to them depending on the level of debt.
 Prior to taking initial legal action, however, they must communicate by letter, setting out the details of your debt and where you should send payment.

-There is a limited time to respond to any notices of action or enforcement, so if you haven’t already done so, you should seek advice immediately.
+There is a limited time to respond to any notices of action or threats of enforcement, so if you haven’t already done so, you should seek advice immediately.
 Begbies Traynor is the UK’s leading business rescue and recovery practice, and can guide you towards the best solution for your company.

 If you receive a County Court Summons you have several options, including paying the amount in full and negotiating a new payment plan.
-Failure to respond to either the summons or the court’s decision will result in a County Court Judgement being issued, and this remains on the company’s credit file for a period of six years.
+Failure to respond to either the summons or the court’s decision will result in a County Court Judgment (CCJ) being issued, and this remains on the company’s credit file for a period of six years.

 A notice of enforcement can take various forms, including: